-Markets - Markets provides an introduction to the nature of markets, and how market forces allocate scarce resources.
-Markets also provides an introduction to micro-economic theory, and to many of the fundamental concepts used in economics.
+Micro-economics - provides an introduction to the nature of markets, and how market forces allocate scarce resources.
+This section also provides an introduction to micro-economic theory, and to many of the fundamental concepts used in economics.
 More.

-Market failures - market failures arise when free markets fail to develop, or when they fail to allocate resources efficiently.
+Market failures - these arise when free markets fail to develop, or when they fail to allocate resources efficiently.
 There are several types of market failure.
 A complete market failure exists when free markets are unable to allocate scarce resources to the satisfaction of a need or want.
 More...

 different types of